Volkswagen up! review

-The interior of the up! is simple yet high-quality, and it can be specified with body-coloured panels.
-While it's comfortable and neat looking, there's nothing that really sets the up! apart from its less expensive siblings, the Skoda Citigo and the SEAT Mii.
+The interior of the up! is simple yet high-quality and it can be specified with body-coloured panels.
+While it's comfortable and neat, there's little that really sets the up! apart from its less expensive siblings, the Skoda Citigo and the SEAT Mii.
 The piano-black finish on the steering wheel and dash also looks great, but it does reflect the light in sunny weather and can be a distraction.

-The three mainstream trim levels of Volkswagen up! come with various levels of standard kit.
-The entry-level Take up! gets a CD player and Isofix seatbelts, while Move up! versions get air-conditioning and split-folding rear seats as standard.
-Range topping High-up! cars get 15-inch alloy wheels, front fog lights, heated front seats and touch-screen sat-nav.
+The three mainstream trim levels of Volkswagen up! come with progressively more generous levels of equipment.
+The entry-level Take up! gets a CD player and Isofix seatbelts, while Move up! versions add air conditioning and split folding rear seats as standard.
+Range topping High-up! cars come with 15-inch alloy wheels, front fog lights, heated front seats and a removable touch-screen sat-nav system.

-Volkswagen gives the three-door only Groove up! special edition a leather steering wheel, a Fender sound-system with subwoofer and 16-inch alloy wheels, while the Rock up! gets a black rear diffuser panel, sporty side-skirts, a bonnet stripe and a touch-screen infotainment system.
+Volkswagen gives the Street up! special edition unique 16-inch alloys, privacy glass, decals on side, bonnet, boot, roof and wing mirrors, a leather steering wheel, black roof lining and special cloth upholstery.
+The Club up! has a similar specification list along with 'Blueberry' metallic paintwork, while the Rock up! gets a black rear diffuser panel, sporty side-skirts, a bonnet stripe and a touch-screen infotainment system.

-The up! features a few clever safety systems which include the optional City Emergency Braking system, which uses a laser to scan the road ahead and will apply the brakes if it senses an incoming collision.
+The up! features a few clever safety systems including the optional City Emergency Braking system, which uses a laser to scan the road ahead and automatically applies the brakes if it senses an imminent collision.